How to Sharpen a Power Lawn Mower Blade to Get the Best Cut

 Step 3: Check for Balance

-After you smooth the cutting edge on both halves of the blade, check to see if the blade is balanced.
-If not, remove more metal from one of the halves until the blade does balance.
+After you hone the cutting edge on both halves of the blade, check to see if the blade is balanced.
+And easy way to do this is to pound a long nail into a wall in your garage and rest the center of the blade on the nail.
+If the blade isn't balanced, file a little more metal from the heavier side until the blade does balance.

 Step 4: Reassemble Mower

-When the blade is correctly balanced, put the mower blade back onto the mower using a wrench.
+When the blade is correctly balanced, put the mower blade back onto the machine using a wrench.
 Be sure to tighten the nut securely back into place.
+And don't forget to reattach the spark plugs.